The International Waterbird Census (IWC) is an on-site monitoring programme of waterbird numbers, coordinated since 1967 by Wetlands International.

 - Provide the necessary information for the management and the protection of waterbird populations through international conventions, national legislation, etc.

-The counts take place in January every year all over the world (in more than 100 countries), involving over 15 thousand volunteers.
+The counts take place every year in January in 143 countries all over the world, and they involve thousands of volunteers.
 Between 30 and 40 million waterbirds are counted each year around the world.
-The IWC represent one of the programs for monitoring biodiversity largest and oldest in the world.
+The IWC represents one of the largest and oldest programs for monitoring biodiversity in the world.

-This guidance is also available in Arabic : بروتوكول حقلي لعد الطيور امائية.
+You can download the guidance on methodology, also available in Arabic: بروتوكول حقلي لعد الطيور امائية.